-Control of Legionella bacteria in the Public Works and Government Services Canada real property portfolio
+Control of Legionella bacteria in the Public Services and Procurement Canada real property portfolio

-The health and safety of occupants and users of federal buildings is the top priority of Public Works and Government Services Canada (PWGSC).
+The health and safety of occupants and users of federal buildings is the top priority of Public Services and Procurement Canada (PSPC).

 Legionnaires' disease is a form of respiratory infection and is not contagious.
 The primary route of transmission is through the inhalation of water vapour or mists that have been contaminated with Legionella bacteria.
 Legionella bacteria can grow in building water systems that have the following conditions favourable to their growth:

 - a temperature range between 20 and 50°C;